Parathyroid Surgeon in Birmingham, AL (Dr. Harris) for Parathyroid Surgery

-Hyperparathyroidism: The parathyroid glands make parathyroid hormone (PTH), which controls the levels of calcium in the body.
-There are four parathyroid glands around the thyroid and there is usually one of them that is overactive and called an adenoma.
+Parathyroid surgery is recommended when one or more of the four parathyroid glands which make parathyroid hormone (PTH) is overactive.
+Parathyroid hormone primarily controls calcium levels in the blood.
+There are four parathyroid glands around the thyroid.
+When one or more of them is overactive it is called an adenoma.
 When too much parathyroid hormone is produced, this causes calcium levels in the blood to be to high which can cause a variety of problems.

-These problems include especially bone loss leading to osteoporosis, kidney stones, abdominal pain, it may even lead to depression and trouble concentrating.
-Under these circumstances, the overactive parathyroid gland needs to be removed and can typically be done with a small incision in the neck and a one night stay in the hospital.
-A localization study called a sestamibi scan is usually done before surgery to help the parathyroid surgeon determine which of the four glands is overactive.
+These problems include bone loss (which can lead to osteoporosis), kidney stones, abdominal pain, and sometimes depression and trouble concentrating.
+Under these circumstances the overactive parathyroid gland needs to be removed and this can typically be done with a small incision in the neck and is usually done outpatient.
+A localization study called a sestamibi scan is usually done before surgery to help determine which of the four glands is overactive.

 How urgent is parathyroid surgery?

 With very few exceptions, parathyroid surgery is not urgent.
 However, if your hyperparathyroidism is not corrected it can lead to bone loss (osteoporosis), kidney stones, weakness, fatigue, mood issues as well as cardiovascular problems.
-Contact a parathyroid surgeon for consultation on how urgent it is for you.
+Contact a parathyroid surgeon or endocrinologist for consultation.

 How long do you stay in the hospital after parathyroid surgery?